[SPOKEN]: 4:2

 Readings / Response: "God Is the Word"/

-"Songs of Micah" / "God Is the Word"
+"Songs of Micah" / "God Is the Word""God is the Word,

 And the Word is the seed in the garden;